hydrosolutions/glaciermapper-ca/README.md

 ## Citation

-If you use GlaciermMapper-CA in your research, please cite:
+If you use GlacierMapper-CA in your research, please cite:
 ```
 [Citation information to be added]
 ```